Starmania/python-selfbot/README.md

 ## Warning

 I don't take any responsibility for using this program.
-It was made only for educational purposes and shouldnt be used in any malicious way.
+It was made only for educational and administrative purposes and shouldnt be used in any malicious way (really).
 Using this on a user account is prohibited by the [Discord TOS](https://discord.com/terms) and can lead to getting your account banned.
 Use at your own risk.

 ## About

+Fork to get a more "administrative" selfbot and less a spammer

 This selfbot was made in python using a requests library that you have to install by yourself on your computer.
 Made for fun, as I am a python newbie lol.
 I will include everything you need to do in the [installation process](#installation-process) section.

 ## Features

 - Customizable message delay
-- Choosing the words that will be spammed
-- Randomizing words and images to send from the list
 - Sending messages/images to multiple channels/dms at once
 - Easy to use
 - more features are going to be added in the future